thevalyreangroup/slate/source/includes/_class.md

   -H "Authorization: Bearer {token}"
 ```

-> The above command returns an empty response with statust `200` if the upload was succesful.
+> The above command returns an empty response with status `200` if the upload was successful.

 ```json
 ```